rizvn/FieldMapper/README.md

          email varchar(255),
          lastUpdated TIMESTAMP)

-#### 1. Create class, and annotate fields with @Column
+#### 1. Create class, and annotate fields with @Column (com.rizvn.fieldmapper.annotation.Column)
-We want to run a query to select all users and map the results to a User class.
-So we first defined a user class
+Define a class to which we want to map results to.

     public class User {
        @Column
        String firstName;

-       @Column("lastName")
+       @Column("lastName") //names are optional
        String lastName;

        @Column